 TechNet promotes the banking and financial technology (fintech) sectors by removing regulatory barriers to financial access and literacy, economic growth, and job creation.
-TechNet supports innovation in the banking and fintech sectors by encouraging state policymakers to ensure the regulatory system remains technology-neutral and regulates new technologies, including digital currencies and alternative banking, using a balanced approach that encourages fair competition.
+TechNet supports innovation in the banking and fintech sectors by encouraging state policymakers to ensure the regulatory system remains technology-neutral and regulates new technologies, including digital currencies and alternative banking, using a balanced approach that encourages fair competition and promotes access to competitive financial services.

 TechNet supports private sector efforts to provide consumers with new, safe, secure, reliable, and accessible financial tools.
 In particular, the state program supports the following principles: